kfonsell/blue-beanie/README.md

 2. Collect 4 keys, avoid the bats and lava pool and open the door to proceed to next level.
 3. Collect 3 keys, avoid the two bats and walking monsters then open the door to proceed to next level.
 4. Collect 4 keys, avoid the bats, walking monsters, and lava pool then go to the door to proceed to next level.
 5. Collect 6 keys, avoid those four bats and four walkings monster, in a bigger map with a lot of dangerous small lava pools.
-[Under Development]
     - Go to the door to win the game!